Fresnel Models for Gravitational Wave Effects on Pulsar Timing: Introduction

 \section{Introduction}

-Supermassive black hole binaries (SMBHBs) at the centers of coalescing galaxies are expected to produce gravitational waves on the order $\mathcal{O}(1-100 \ \text{nHz})$.
-Currently pulsar timing collaborations such as the North American Nanohertz Observatory for Gravitational Waves (NANOGrav), the Parkes Pulsar Timing Array (PPTA), and the European Pulsar Timing Array (EPTA) have been regularly collecting timing data on numerous pulsars for over a decade in order to search for the gravitational wave signal of these sources~\citep{NG_11yr_cw,PPTA_14yr_data}.
-Many pulsars have rotational periods which behave like extremely regular astrophysical clocks, but in the presence of a continuous gravitational wave these observed periods will slowly oscillate in time.
-The gravitational wave induced period shifts in every rotation of the pulsar then stack constructively over time, causing the arrival times of the pulsar clock signals to drift in and out of synchronization with a reference clock.
-Therefore by timing pulsars across our galaxy in a pulsar timing array (PTA) and comparing the timing residual data with our theoretical models for these residuals we can search for the presence of a gravitational wave and if found, infer the model parameters that describe the SMBHB source.
-While the first detection may be the cumulative effect of gravitational waves coming from many sources all across the sky as a stochastic background, in this paper we focus on the possibility of detecting individually loud continuous wave signals coming from SMBHBs.
+Supermassive black hole binaries (SMBHBs) at the centres of coalescing galaxies are expected to produce gravitational waves on the order $\mathcal{O}(1-100 \ \text{nHz})$.
+Currently, pulsar timing collaborations such as the North American Nanohertz Observatory for Gravitational Waves (NANOGrav), the Parkes Pulsar Timing Array, and the European Pulsar Timing Array have been regularly collecting timing data on numerous pulsars for over a decade in order to search for the gravitational wave signal of these sources~\citep{PPTA_cw_2014,EPTA_cw_2016,NG_11yr_cw}.
+Many pulsars have rotational periods that behave like extremely regular astrophysical clocks, but in the presence of a continuous gravitational wave, these observed periods will slowly oscillate in time.
+The gravitational wave-induced period shifts in every rotation of the pulsar then stack over time, causing the arrival times of the pulsar clock signals to drift in and out of synchronization with a reference clock.
+Therefore, by timing pulsars across our Galaxy in a pulsar timing array (PTA) and comparing the timing residual data with our theoretical models for these residuals, we can search for the presence of a gravitational wave and if found, infer the model parameters that describe the SMBHB source.
+While the first detection may be the cumulative effect of gravitational waves from many sources across the sky as a stochastic background, here we focus on the possibility of detecting individual loud continuous wave signals coming from SMBHBs.